LanceMcCarthy/Lancelot.Services/src/FileWatcher.Service/README.md

 `FileWatcher.Service.exe C:\Source C:\Destination -recurive=true -overwrite=false`

-> Source and Destination are required.
-Defaults: Recurive=true, Overwrite=false (will skip)
+> Source and Destination are required, the flags --recursive defaults to true and --overwrite overwrite is false (skips).

 ## Download/Compile

+First order of business is to get FileWatcher.Service.exe and its dependencies.
+The easiest options are:

+- [Option 1] - Download from the artifacts from the GitHub Actions build result or from the GitHub Releases page.
+    - Go to [File Watcher Actions](https://github.com/LanceMcCarthy/Lancelot.Services/actions?query=workflow%3A%22Release+-+File+Watcher+Service%22) tab, select the newest build with a green check, then download the Artifacts
+- [Option 2] - Compile the project in Visual Studio and
+  - Find the files in the `/bin/Release/` folder

-First order of business is to downloaded (or compile) the FileWatcher.Service.exe and related files.
-Whereever you put it, you will want it to be in a safe location so it doesnt get deleted.
-I recommend creating a simple folder on your C:/ drive just to put services files into.
+Once you get the files, you will want it to be in a safe location so it doesnt get accidentally deleted.
+I recommend creating a dedicated folder on your C:/ drive.
 For example, I created `C:\MyServices\FileWatcherService\` and copied all the files into it:

 ![image](https://user-images.githubusercontent.com/3520532/107980614-97ef1780-6f8e-11eb-8872-d0622a5c60a5.png)

-## Setup
+## Install - Setup

 Once you have the files in a known location, you will now have a path to **FileWatcher.Service.exe**, you can start up the service.